Barabaniuk/IrrigationControl/README.md

 # IrrigationControl
+Irrigation control system for  for automatic maintenance of plant climate parameterssensors, control via web interface and remote informing via mobile network

-Irrigation control system with sensors GSM connection and control with web interface Based on Arduino controller equipped by sensors which control tepreture humidity and water consumption.
+Based on Arduino controller equipped by sensors which control tepreture humidity and water consumption.

 Designed to automatically control the watering of domestic plants that require constant maintenance of soil and air moisture.

 To protect the pump from breakdown, there is a flow sensor in the system - if after some time after turning on the pump, the water flow is insufficient, the system turns off the pump to avoid damage when working without water
-The system is equipped with a leakage sensor - if the sensor detects water, the system will turn off the power to prevent further flooding and a possible short circuit
+The system is equipped with a leakage sensor - if the sensor detects water, the system will turn off the power to prevent further flooding and a possible short circuit.

 The system can be controlled via a web interface from a local network (or global network if subnet has own static IP).

 Supports informing about the current status and events by sending SMS messages through the mobile network